 any Windows platform, and even on any other Operating System.

-Attention: in edition 5 of LHFSD we recommend that the SDx programs
+In edition 5 of LHFSD we recommend that the SDx programs

 developed in Software Design are studied only as “programming